Transgender Trend: School resource packs

-Transgender Trend raised thousands of dollars in online donations to send out "school resource packs" which claim it is better not to affirm transgender children.
+Transgender Trend raised thousands in online donations to send out "school resource packs" which claim it is better not to affirm transgender children.
 The resource pack advises schools to "be cautious" of respecting transgender students' right to dress or be referred to by their gender, avoid giving transgender students time off for medical appointments, and to sort children by their "biological sex" in physical education.
 The packet also advised teachers to tell transgender students' classmates that "you can’t actually change from a boy to a girl."

 The resource pack argues that gender dysphoria in children can be the result of "simple social contagion" via rapid-onset gender dysphoria.
 Rapid-onset gender dysphoria is not recognised by any major professional association as a valid mental health diagnosis, and according to MIT Technology Review, the study originally proposing it was "based on parent surveys recruited from explicitly anti-trans and trans-skeptical websites and forums", including Transgender Trend.

 Stonewall described the guidance as "packed with factually inaccurate content".
 The Department of Education did not comment on the content of the guidance but confirmed they did not endorse or provide any funding to it.

 Sticker campaign

 Transgender Trend was criticised for publishing downloadable stickers in September 2018 stating "Kids shouldn't be taught in school that they can choose to be a boy or a girl", "Is Rapid Onset Gender Dysphoria the new anorexia?", and "Teenagers are coming out as transgender after social media binges", among others.
 Davies-Arai defended the stickers and stated that she had spoken to "about 10" trans people since Transgender Trend's launch in 2015.

 BuzzFeed News stated that "Davies-Arai is not qualified in medicine, law, or teaching, and does not have professional experience working with trans people."
 Stonewall argued that the sticker campaign "contributes to an environment where the bullying of trans students can flourish".
 Susie Green, CEO of Mermaids, stated: "If used in school they send a clear message to transgender students that their identity is not valid."
 BuzzFeed News described them as distributing "anti-trans propaganda to schools as a neutral-sounding 'resource pack,' in a similar style to crisis pregnancy centers duping women seeking abortions".

-Davies-Arai later apologized for the stickers and took them down.